-Whether you’re doing the Mississippi Slow Drag or the New Orleans Shuffle, you’re in the right place!
-During this week's program, we will explore music from the 1920s when Blues and Jazz were musically closer to one another, and then we'll continue on into the 30s and 40s when Blues and Jazz grew apart into more distinctive forms.
+Whether you’re doing the Mississippi Slow Drag or the New Orleans Shuffle, you’re in the right place.
+During this program, we’ll be exploring music from the 1920s, when Blues and Jazz were musically closer, and then continue on into the 30s and 40s where they grew into more distinctive forms.

 Louisiana Music Factory celebrated its 20th anniversary on Saturday, February 25th.
 The record store that has become a destination for music lovers from New Orleans and around the world hosted six hours of in-store performances to a full house of fans.

 1313 Esplanade Ave New Orleans The Promised Land Players

 Uplifting Spirituals from the African-American Folk Tradition The Tremé Chorus